datashapesai/tch-rs/README.md

 If the `LIBTORCH_USE_PYTORCH` environment variable is set, the active python interpreter is called to retrieve information about the torch python package.
 This version is then linked against.
+Use `LIBTORCH_PYTHON` to explicitly provide a path to the interpreter to use.

 ### Libtorch Manual Install